 Some students are learning financial skills at home, but this is not always the case.
 Parents might assume schools are teaching these essential life skills or they might lack financial savvy themselves.
 Young adults are entering the world armed with very little financial defense, setting them up for failure down the road.

-In addition to a lack of financial knowledge, student are taking on a great deal of debt early in adulthood, mainly in the form of student loans.
+In addition to a lack of financial knowledge, students are taking on a great deal of debt early in adulthood.
+This is mainly in the form of student loans.
 They might also sign up for a credit card – or several – while on campus away from home.
 What might not seem like a big deal at 18 becomes a huge deal at 25 or 30, when bills are coming every month and thoughts of marrying, buying a home, or saving for a child’s tuition become top priority.

 Where to Go from Here